maseera12345/Ads-platform/README.md

    npm install
    ```

-3. **Set up Supabase:**
+3. **Configure Supabase:**
-   - Create a new project on [Supabase](https://supabase.com).
+   - Create a new project on [Supabase Dashboard](https://supabase.com)
-   - Go to Settings > API to get your project URL and anon key.
+   - Navigate to **Settings > API** to retrieve your credentials
-   - Create a `.env.local` file in the root directory and add:
+   - Create a `.env.local` file in the project root and add the following:
      ```
      NEXT_PUBLIC_SUPABASE_URL=https://your-project-id.supabase.co
      NEXT_PUBLIC_SUPABASE_ANON_KEY=your-anon-key-here
      ```
-   - Set up your database tables (e.g., ads, users) in Supabase Dashboard.
+   - Set up required database tables in Supabase Dashboard

 4. **Run the development server:**
    ```bash
    npm run dev
    ```
-   Open [http://localhost:3000](http://localhost:3000) in your browser.
+   The application will be available at [http://localhost:3000](http://localhost:3000)

 5. **Build for production:**
    ```bash